What will your legacy look like?

 For a residuary gift

-"Subject to the payment of my debts, funeral and testamentary expenses, I give the whole / ___% of my estate not otherwise disposed of by this my Will to Stonewall Equality Ltd (UK Registered Charity Number: 1101255) of Tower Building, York Road, London, SE1 7NX for the general purposes of Stonewall and I declare that the receipt of the person who professes to be their Treasurer or other proper officer of the said charity shall be a full and sufficient discharge."
+‘Subject to the payment of my debts, funeral and testamentary expenses, I give the whole / ___ per cent of my estate not otherwise disposed of by this my Will to Stonewall Equality Ltd (UK Registered Charity Number: 1101255) of 192 St John Street, London, EC1V 4JY for the general purposes of Stonewall absolutely and I declare that the receipt of the person who professes to be their Treasurer or other proper officer of the said charity shall be a full and sufficient discharge to my executors.’

-A codicil is a simple way to add a gift to Stonewall to your latest Will.
-It is a supplement to a Will that can make changes or amendments and allow additions to that Will, without you needing to write a new one.
+A codicil is a simple way to add a gift to Stonewall to your will.
+It is a supplement to a will that can make changes or amendments and allow additions to that will, without you needing to write a new one.
 We have included one below.

-If you already have more than one Will, make sure that this codicil refers to the latest Will - also clearly identify which codicil this will be (first, second, third etc.)
+Make sure that this codicil refers to your latest will - also clearly identify which codicil this will be (first, second, third etc.)

-Of course, we recommend that you consult your solicitor, particularly if the changes you want to make are less straightforward (such as leaving a percentage of your estate or a reversionary gift to Stonewall).
+Again, we highly recommend that you consult your solicitor, particularly if the changes you want to make are less straightforward (such as leaving a percentage of your estate or a reversionary gift to Stonewall).

 If you decide to update your will using a codicil, here are a few basic rules:

-The witnesses also need to sign the will in your presence and need to write in their names and addresses and sign the codicil.
+The witnesses also need to sign the will in your presence and need to write in their names and addresses where indicated.

-- Send a copy of the Will and codicil, in a sealed envelope if you prefer, to a trusted person - this could be your executor, solicitor, good friend, or charity beneficiary - and let them know where the original Will and codicil are stored.
+Send a copy of the will and codicil – in a sealed envelope if you prefer, to a trusted person (your executor, solicitor, good friend, or charity beneficiary), and let them know where the original will and codicil are stored.

-Thank you again for thinking of leaving a gift to Stonewall.
-Should you wish to talk this through further, or if you would like your gift to be directed to a specific area of our work, please don’t hesitate to call 020 7593 3456 or email email@example.com.
+If you would like to talk to someone, or if you would like your gift to be directed to a specific area of our work, please don’t hesitate to call us on 020 7593 2827 or email firstname.lastname@example.org.